 EJC Chair: Kirsten Barron

-Kirsten is a partner at Barron Smith Daugert, PLLC in Bellingham, and a past chair of the Access to Justice Board.
+Kirsten is a partner at Barron Smith Daugert, PLLC in Bellingham, an advisory board member for LAW Advocates of Whatcom County, and a past chair of the Access to Justice Board.

 EJC Staff: Will Livesley-O’Neill

 Will is the communications and advocacy director for the Legal Foundation of Washington and staffs the EJC.
 You can contact him at will[at]ejc[dot]org.